Halium/docs/standards/pre-execution-environment.rst

 The pre-rootfs environment shall provide Ubuntu Core-style writable-path generation.
 This should be done by:

+* Creating a ``fstab`` file in temporary storage
 * Reading the ``/etc/system-image/writable-paths`` file from the HSD rootfs, which shall be formatted in the `Ubuntu Core writable-paths`_ style.
-* Creating a ``fstab`` file in temporary storage
 * For each entry in the file:
     * Create a location for the path to be redirected to in an appropriate place in the rootfs' `/userdata`_ (from here called the 'target')
     * Depending on the type of path specified, copy all files and directories below the HSD rootfs path to the target
     * Create an ``fstab`` entry specifying a mount from the rootfs path to the target
 * Mounting the temporary ``fstab`` to the HSD rootfs' ``/etc/fstab`` file.

+If the ``/etc/system-image/writable-paths`` file is not available, no attempt to perform writable-path generation shall be made.

 Reference implementations may be found in `initramfs-tools-halium's halium script`_ or `initramfs-tools-ubuntu-core`_.